-I am a 62-year-old Accountant who semi-retired in 2015 to explore my love of creative writing and travel.
+I am a 64-year-old Accountant who semi-retired in 2015 to explore my love of creative writing and travel.
 In my career, I held Board level jobs for over twenty-five years, in private, public and third sector organisations.
-I was born in Coventry, a city then dominated by the car industry and high volume manufacturing.
-I have lived in the Midlands, the south of England, and now in rural East Yorkshire with Sandra, my wife of thirty-nine years.
-Since 2015 I am proud to have developed a second career as a non-executive director in Hull University Teaching Hospitals NHS Trust, a board member of Together Housing, and as a member of the UK Anti Doping Audit Committee.
+I was born in Coventry, a city then dominated by the car industry and high-volume manufacturing.
+I have lived in the Midlands, the south of England, and now in rural East Yorkshire with Sandra, my wife of over forty years.
+Since 2015 I am proud to have developed a second career as a non-executive director in Hull University Teaching Hospitals NHS Trust, a board member of Together Housing, and as a member of the UK Anti-Doping Audit Committee.
 I still enjoy my work, but I love the freedom that I now have to write, and of course to travel.

 The opportunity to rekindle my interest in writing came in 2009, when I wrote my first pantomime Cinderella, for my home group, the Walkington Pantomime Players.
-I have now written eight, Beauty & the Beast being the last, and my all time favourite.
-When I get time I’m working on a ninth, Camelot.
+I have now written eight, Beauty & the Beast being the last, and my all-time favourite.
+During lockdown, I wrote a Zoom version of Camelot and loved seeing different groups from all parts of the country perform it online.
+Am-dram hasn’t died, it’s just hibernated and will come back stronger than ever.

 I love theatre, particularly musical theatre, and completed the Hull Truck Theatre Playwright course in 2010.
 My first play, a comedy called He’s Behind You, had its first highly successful showing in 2016.
 I’ve been on stage a number of times, but I’m not exactly an ‘A’ list actor.
-In my time in pantomime, I’ve played the Genie in Aladdin, a six-foot Gingerbread Man in Hansel and Gretel, and a Spooky Tree… This year I’m appearing in our production of the John Godber play, Lucky Sods, as a Vicar.
+In my time in pantomime, I’ve played the Genie in Aladdin, a six-foot Gingerbread Man in Hansel and Gretel, and a Spooky Tree… More recently I appeared in our production of the John Godber play, Lucky Sods, as a Vicar.

 Live performance is great as you get instant feedback.
 Sometimes an audience doesn’t find a line funny, and yet something else I write they laugh at.
 Actors make a huge difference too of course.
 Every audience has different tastes, some like visual humour, some verbal.
 Whatever it takes, making people laugh is a really wonderful feeling.

-Novels are very different of course, and I’ve been touched to get some lovely reviews on Amazon, which I’ve shared on the Pen Pals page.
-Pen Pals was my first novel, but a second, The Road to Cromer Pier, will be released on 29th June 2019.
-The support I’ve received from Cromer Pier Theatre has been outstanding, and I’m planning to launch the book on the day that the Summertime Special Show starts.
+Novels are very different of course, and I’ve been touched to get some lovely reviews both on Amazon, and on social media.
+The support I’ve received from Cromer Pier Theatre has been outstanding, and I’m planning to launch the second book in the Cromer Pier series in Cromer itself.

 If you are an am-dram group looking for a play or pantomime script then why not get in touch?
 I only ask for donations to the above charity, which is the nominated charity of Hull University Teaching Hospitals, if you make a profit.
 My pantomimes are written for larger groups, but I’m happy to tailor the script to meet your needs, without any charge.
 Oh and I expect a couple of free tickets of course…